 One of traveling anywhere is exploring neighborhoods that are very distinct from each other, seeing how people actually live (not how it’s packaged to tourists), and scouting out the local favorites.
 I specially picked neighborhoods a short walking/biking distance from the major sights to make it easier to see the big attractions.

 Food: While in Amsterdam, try Indonesian AND Surinamese food.
 Finding both out of their respective countries is quite difficult outside of the Netherlands, but you’ll find them to be incredibly delicious, different than Dutch food, and inexpensive (if you’re not doing rijsttafel!).
-Some of the best ones focus on take-out only although some have limited seating for a quick bite.
-Keep reading for my favorite Surinamese food!
+Click to read about Dutch food.

 For the best Indonesian in the Jordaan: “Manis” or Eethuis Pondok Indah allows you to pick from what seems like a million different options to make a memorable meal that I love to bring visitors to.
+Click for my favorite restaurants!
 Winkel 43 has the best apple pie in Amsterdam.

 Haarlemmerstraat (between Prinsengracht and Westergasfabriek)

 If you’re close to Centraal and the Jordan, Haarlemmerstraat is a great street to explore with lots of historic architecture.

 It’s an easy 20 minute walk from Centraal Station, however you’ll be surrounded by cute specialty shops and great food options.
 Last year, it was named Amsterdam’s Best Shopping Street.

 If the weather is good, a picnic in Westerpark can be a great way to spend a day or night with friends.
 Accommodation closer to Westerpark is quite reasonable!